jzhoulab/Multiplexer-Manuscript/README.md

 # Multiplexer-Manuscript

-This Repo contains the code to reproduce the results and figures found in BelugaMultiplexer paper.
+This Repo contains the code to reproduce the results and figures found in the BelugaMultiplexer paper.

 The ./Supp directory contains a .ipynb notebook that reproduces the Beluga and BelugaMutliplexer predictions found in the supplementary figures.